Camping on the Gibb River Road

 Read more about hiking and camping at Windjana Gorge National Park.

 Mount Hart Wilderness Lodge is accessed via a very scenic drive, winding and climbing through the Leopold Ranges.
-As of mid 2009 there is also a lovely campground with good facilities, 800 m north of the homestead on the Barker River.
+There is a lovely campground with good facilities, 800 m north of the homestead on the Barker River.
 Because of the rough access road to Mt.
-Hart however, this is another campsite that's unsuitable for caravans.
+Hart, however, this is another campsite that's unsuitable for caravans.

 Read more about the attractions and camping at Mt.
 Hart Wilderness Lodge.